Your safety when you are out and about – paws for thought!

 Have you thought about how easy it is to access any personal details such as an ICE card should this happen or is it in a wallet somewhere deep in your pockets?

-Whilst we all carry Mobile phone sand hopefully you have a contact saved as I.C.E if it is an iPhone or similar then the chances are it will be locked and not much use to anyone that finds you
+Whilst we all carry Mobile phones sand hopefully you have a contact saved as I.C.E if it is an iPhone or similar then the chances are it will be locked and not much use to anyone that finds you

 The I.C.E Landyard for when you are out with your dogs